How to Use the Psychology of Colour to Spark Brand Success

 Which colours will you bring in alongside your main colour?

-This is where some colour theory considerations can be very helpful.
+This is where some psychology of colour theory considerations can be very helpful.

 · The Colour Wheel: The traditional way of arranging colours is in a circle or wheel divided into 12 segments as follows: